frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 July is usually the month that the Church devotes to that devotion to the Precious Blood of Christ.

-We also have in the Liturgy a Votive Mass for the Precious Blood of Christ---a rather beautiful devotion to know about, and to foster, and to thank God for, and to make Acts of Faith in that Blood of Christ.
+We also have in the Liturgy a Votive Mass for the Precious Blood of Christ---a rather beautiful devotion to know about, and to foster and to thank God for, and to make Acts of Faith in that Blood of Christ.

 St. Paul says to the Corinthians: "For the tradition I received from the Lord and also handed on to you, is that on the night he was betrayed, the Lord Jesus took some bread, and after he had given thanks, he broke it and said, 'This is my body, which is for you.
 Do this in remembrance of me.'